• Skip to primary navigation

 1. While this recipe will make roughly three medium sized jars of jam the exact quantity will very depending on how long the jam needs to boil to reach setting point.
 Also, as your jars are likely to vary in size it is a good idea to prepare an extra jar in case it is needed.

-2. Check your empty jars are in good condition, with no chips.
+2. Check your empty jars are in good condition.
 Also check the lids, particularly the undersides to make sure they are free from corrosion.

 3. There is no need to buy new jars for homemade jam.
 Previously used jars can be re-used so long as they are in good condition and have been cleaned and sterilised.